Ballad of the Desert: Plot

 Just outside Chang'an, she met some beggars and soon befriended a young one.
 The young beggar told her that while he was begging on the streets, he heard that people could find work by offering to wash clothes.
 With that as her hope, she entered Chang'an and started looking for work.
 Everyone refused her offer, until she came across someone who gave her buns in return for her hard labor.
 Unbeknownst to Jin Yu, this kind Aunt Hong Gu was actually the chief of the house of dancing and performance, who sought to recruit the young beauty.
-Neverthess, Jin Yu soon rose to be the head of it (due to Meng Jiu's help) to improve this business.
+Nevertheless, Jin Yu soon rose to be the head of it (due to Meng Jiu's help) to improve this business.
 She developed a friendship with Hong Gu, who remained one of Jin Yu's closest friends.
 Jin Yu also acquainted Li Yan, a secretive girl who would later rise to be one of Emperor Wu of Han Liu Che's most powerful concubines due to the former's aid.

 Jin Yu reunited with Meng Jiu who revealed that he was the head of the Shi Manor's family trading business.
 Through their time together, Jin Yu quickly became enamoured with the young master.
 Unfortunately, he repeatedly rejected her affection due to his handicap, even though she had affirmed that it was not a problem.
 Heartbroken, Jin Yu seriously considered Huo (who had always loved her, despite the fact she didn't reciprocate his love earlier on) as someone who was more than a friend.
 Meanwhile, Li Yan had grown powerful and was intent on killing Jin Yu, the only one who knew her secret.
 Jin Yu had to heavily rely Huo to protect her.
 From this, she gradually loved him.
 When Meng Jiu realized his loss, he wanted Jin Yu to return to his side, but it was too late.